manu-153/Spam-Email-Detection/README.md

-# Spam Email Detection Using Logistic Regression and TF-IDF

-## Project Overview

-This project aims to classify email messages as spam or ham (non-spam) using a Logistic Regression model and Term Frequency-Inverse Document Frequency (TF-IDF) for feature extraction.
-The dataset used is a collection of SMS messages, and the objective is to build an effective classifier for spam detection.
+ollection of SMS messages, and the objective is to build an effective classifier for spam detection.

 ### Key Features